a prison tower behind a fence

 It’s also helpful to remember the two basic tenets of capital accumulation, growth, and profitability.
 Many organizations, including groups like the American Civil Liberties Union, claim that developing a prison industrial complex is unethical because monetizing the prison may perpetuate a need for more incarcerated people.

-Contrast the above views with the deeply rooted views of those who wish to abolish the barbaric nature of prisons their entirety.
+Contrast the above views with the deeply rooted views of those who wish to abolish the barbaric nature of prisons in their entirety.

 Prison Abolition Movement